markholster/etm/etm-public/etm-documentation/docs/visualizations/graphs.md

 Name | Description
 --- | ---
 Subtype | Can be 'Basic', 'Percentage' or 'Stacked' for the Area and Bar graph, and 'Basic', 'Donut' or 'Semi Circle' for the Pie graph.
 The 'Percentage' subtype divides each category to a percentage of the total.
 On the other hand the 'Stacked' subtype stacks all categories.
 The 'Donut' subtype shows a pie with a hole in the middle and the 'Semi Circle' shows half a donut.
+Font size | The font size that will be used to display the text of the graph.
 Line type | This attribute is available for graphs with a line.
 It determines how the line in the graph should be drawn.
 Orientation | This attribute is available for graphs with a x-axis and y-axis.
 Switching from 'Vertical' to 'Horizontal' will flip the x-axis and y-axis.
 Show markers | By setting this attribute to 'Yes' each point on the graph will have a marker.